 It's super easy crock pot beef and vegetable soup with potatoes, carrots, peas, and a savory seasoned beef broth.
 This Slow cooker beef soup recipe is loaded with veggies and we LOVE it as a family dinner for weeknights.

-We LOVE beef stew with some toasted Soft Fluffy French Bread or Garlic Cheddar Drop Biscuits (husband’s favorite) or Homemade fluffy Dinner Rolls (my favorite).
+We LOVE beef stew with some toasted Soft Fluffy French Bread or Garlic Cheddar Drop Biscuits (husband's favorite), Cheesy Garlic Irish Soda Bread, or Homemade fluffy Dinner Rolls (my favorites).
 It's a great freezer-friendly beef stew to make a double recipe of and freeze for a cold winter night.

 We're all about family friendly soup recipes, so no cooking wine here, just a combination of beef broth, tomato paste for a little acidity, and Worcestershire sauce for umami to help make the soup nice and rich tasting.
 I use a combination of tomatoes and Worcestershire in Ground Beef Stuffed Peppers with Rice and it tastes amazing!